citp/privacy-policy-historical/m/ma/map/mapbox.com.md

 ### Order information

-We collect payment information for some of MapBox services, such as name, address, and credit card number.
+We collect payment information for some of Mapbox services, such as name, address, and credit card number.
 This information is used solely for billing purposes and to fill your orders.
 It is collected, processed, and held in a secure environment that only authorized employees can access.

 ### Security